 For example, this screenshot below:

-- Automatically uninstalls Chrome (due to the inclusion on the blacklist.)
+- Automatically uninstalls Chrome (due to the inclusion on the blocklist.)

 - Prevents the S browser from being installed.